SWE-Gym-Raw/.github/profile/README.md

 # SWE-Gym-Raw

 Welcome to the **SWE-Gym-Raw**!
-This GitHub organization hosts all 368 repositories that comprise the **SWE-Gym-Raw** dataset.
+This GitHub organization hosts 351 out of 368 repositories that comprise the **SWE-Gym-Raw** dataset.
 These repositories serve as testbeds for the SWE-Gym project, providing a diverse and extensive collection of environments for software engineering research and experimentation.

 ## About SWE-Gym-Raw